How to buy Mondelez International (MDLZ) shares in Australia

 |Total ESG score||24.86|

 Mondelez International overview

-Mondelez International, Inc., through its subsidiaries, manufactures, markets, and sells snack food and beverage products worldwide.
-It offers biscuits, including cookies, crackers, and salted snacks; chocolates; and gums and candies, as well as various cheese and grocery, and powdered beverage products.
-The company's snack brand portfolio includes Cadbury, Milka, and Toblerone chocolates; Oreo, belVita, and LU biscuits; Halls candies; and Trident gums and Tang powdered beverages.
-It serves supermarket chains, wholesalers, supercenters, club stores, mass merchandisers, distributors, convenience stores, gasoline stations, drug stores, value stores, and other retail food+ outlets through direct store delivery, company-owned and satellite warehouses, distribution centers, and other facilities, as well as through independent sales offices and agents, and e-commerce channels.
+Mondelez International, Inc., through its subsidiaries, manufactures, markets, and sells snack food and beverage products in the Latin America, North America, Asia, the Middle East, Africa, and Europe.
+It provides biscuits and baked snacks, including cookies, crackers, salted snacks, snack bars, and cakes and pastries; chocolates; and gums and candies, as well as various cheese and grocery, and powdered beverage products.
+The company's brand portfolio includes Oreo, Ritz, LU, CLIF Bar, and Tate's Bake Shop biscuits and baked snacks, as well as Cadbury Dairy Milk, Milka, and Toblerone chocolate.
+It serves supermarket chains, wholesalers, supercenters, club stores, mass merchandisers, distributors, convenience stores, gasoline stations, drug stores, value stores, and other retail food outlets through direct store delivery, company-owned and satellite warehouses, third party distributors, and other facilities, as well as through independent sales offices and agents.
 The company was formerly known as Kraft Foods Inc. and changed its name to Mondelez International, Inc. in October 2012.
-Mondelez International, Inc. was incorporated in 2000 and is based in Chicago, Illinois.
+Mondelez International, Inc. was incorporated in 2000 and is headquartered in Chicago, Illinois.

 Frequently asked questions

 Shein IPO: How to invest in the Shein IPO